Family of teen killed by drunk driver offering safe rides home from weddings | CBC News

 'It gives us a lot of peace'

 Recently, the family and their friends have started offering safe rides home from weddings.
-All of the money, including trips, goes back to a trust in Quinn's name.
+All of the money, including tips, goes back to a trust in Quinn's name.

 "Craig and I find that it gives us a lot of peace and it's been really healing for us to do stuff like that," said mother Bonny Stevenson.
 "We like to do stuff in the community."